Area codes 408 and 669: Dial service and numbering plan

 After the conversion to dial service in 1949, San Jose telephone numbers started with names including ALpine-, ANdrews-, BAldwin-, CLayburn-, and CYpress-.
-As the North American Dialing Plan evolved in the 1950s, these became today's 25x-, 26x-, 22x-, 258-, and 29x-numbers, respectively.
+As the North American Numbering Plan evolved in the 1950s, these became today's 25x-, 26x-, 22x-, 258-, and 29x-numbers, respectively.

-When area codes were introduced in 1947 San Jose was assigned to area code 415 along with the rest of the San Francisco Bay Area and much of northern California.
-Area code 408 was created on January 1, 1959, and included most of Santa Clara, Santa Cruz, Monterey and San Benito Counties.
-Until the late 1970s, there was permissive dialing between (408) and (415).
-At the time, the entire East Bay, peninsula, and on to Marin County was in area code (415).
-Phone numbers were not duplicated across (415) and (408), so subscribers could dial seven-digit San Francisco or Berkeley numbers without dialing an area code and the call would go through.
-Population growth, facsimile machines, and pagers caused demands for numbers to outrun the capacity of this permissive dialing plan.
-The additional demands for PCS and cellular phone numbers helped necessitate the (831)/(408) area code split, the (650)/(415) split, and the earlier (510)/(415) split.
+Until the late 1970s, central office code protection was maintained between area codes 415 and 408, so that Telephone numbers were not duplicated across, and subscribers could dial seven-digit San Francisco or Berkeley numbers without dialing an area code.
+Population growth, facsimile machines, and pagers caused demands for numbers to outrun the capacity of this arrangement.
+The additional demands for PCS and cellular phone numbers helped necessitate the 831/408 area code split, the 650/415 split, and the earlier 510/415 split.

-Part of the previous permissive dialing plan included a mass calling prefix for radio station contests, introduced in the 1960s because some contests put unacceptable loads on the Bay Area's telephone switches.
+Part of the previous dialing plan included a mass calling prefix for radio station contests, introduced in the 1960s because some contests put unacceptable loads on the Bay Area's telephone switches.
 Until the 1980s, radio station call-in contests throughout the Bay Area used 575-numbers.
 Electromechanical switching equipment of the day had been engineered to accommodate large call volumes to 575-numbers.
 Large numbers of calls would otherwise have overloaded switching equipment causing slow dial tone and blocked long-distance circuits.

 A patchwork quilt of electromechanical switching equipment handled San Jose calls between 1949 and the 1980s.
 There were about eight Western Electric Crossbar switches, at least one Number 1 and mostly Number 5.
 There was a Western Electric 4A Crossbar that took up two floors of the Main telephone exchange.
 In the mid-1980s, the 4A crossbar was replaced with a digital switch which took up part of a single floor and quadrupled calling capacity.

 The 408 area code was the last area code in the United States to institute the requirement of dialing "1" before making a long-distance call.